PaddlePaddle/PaddleSeg/docs/pr/pr/style.md

 3. Add English notes:
    1. Loss meaning: what does the class do, what is the loss expression, and what is the improvement compare to other losses (optional)
    2. Loss parameters: The loss parameters are flexible, you can specify the weight, `ignore_index`, and etc.
+4. Must support setting `ignore_index` to ignore the special vale in label.
     ```python
     @manager.LOSSES.add_component
     class CrossEntropyLoss(nn.Layer):